strategicdata/pmhc-mds-spec/doc/user-documentation/client-data.rst

    .. figure:: screen-shots/XXX
       :alt: Client Data Summary View

-3. Alternately, if you would like to view all listed episode you can click on the Episode Tab.
-This tab displays in brackets the total number of episodes recorded in the PMHC MDS for this client.
+3. Alternately, if you would like to view all episodes you can click on the Episode Tab.
+The heading for this tab displays in brackets the total number of episodes recorded in the PMHC MDS for this client at Provider Organisations for which you have access.

-A table will display all the Client's Episodes.
+A table will display all the Client's Episodes at Provider Organisations for which you have access.

 .. figure:: screen-shots/XXX
    :alt: Client Episodes Table View